A helping hand with depression.

-I would like to dedicate Depression – helping hand article to my dear wife, M, who has fallen under the spell of anxiety and depression multiple times in her life, due to past childhood trauma and a recently diagnosed chronic illness.
+I would like to dedicate a helping hand with depression article to my dear wife, M, who has fallen under the spell of anxiety and depression multiple times in her life, due to past childhood trauma and a recently diagnosed chronic illness.

 M, thank you for allowing me to help you in difficult times.
 I wasn’t always as patient as I should be.
 I am grateful for your patience and understanding.
 Thank you for tolerating me and your support during my downtime whilst you were recovering.